matheus-rambo/r_crypto/README.md

     - The file r_decrypt-file.py was renamed to decrypt-file.py.
     - The files r_file.py, r_crypto.py and RCrypto.py were moved to source folder.
     - Custom messages when user is using wrong keys to decrypt conntent.
-    - Dockerfile to build images
+    - Dockerfile to build images.

  - ***Version 1.2.2***